- Our Ph.D. can be combined with other degrees such as the M.P.H. or M.D.

 - The Program provides an extensive knowledge-base in substantive areas related to the institutions, structures and functioning of the U.S. healthcare system

-- Prepares students for a career in academia, government or the private sector
+- The program prepares students for a career in academia, government or the private sector

 - Coursework includes statistics, economics, epidemiology, public policy, and research methods

-- Both formal didactic and experience-based interactive phases of study: coursework and dissertation
+- Both formal didactic and experience-based interactive phases of study: coursework, graduate research and teaching, and dissertation

-- Trains students to teach and conduct independent research into the organization and delivery of health care
+- Trains students to teach and conduct independent research into the organization, delivery, and outcomes of health care

 - Interdisciplinary courses, research and teaching, provide candidates with a broad range of skills